Common Injuries to Office Workers

 - Death benefits for surviving dependents of a worker who suffers a fatality

 If you have a work-related repetitive stress injury, such as carpal tunnel syndrome, it is important to notify your employer as soon as you receive a diagnosis as the time frame for filing a Workers’ Compensation claim is limited.
-Working with an experienced Workers’ Compensation lawyer who understands the complexities of such a claim can ensure that you do not miss any deadlines and forfeit your right to benefits.
+Working with an experienced Philadelphia office employee workers’ compensation lawyer who understands the complexities of such a claim can ensure that you do not miss any deadlines and forfeit your right to benefits.

-If you have experienced a work accident and are seeking compensation, entrust your case to the skilled Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP.
+If you have experienced a work accident and are seeking compensation, entrust your case to the skilled Philadelphia office employee workers’ compensation lawyers of Gross & Kenny, LLP.
 Our knowledge and experience have helped countless injured workers.
-Call us at 215-512-1500 today or contact us online to schedule a free consultation in our Philadelphia, Pennsylvania office.
-We serve injured workers throughout the state.
+We serve injured workers throughout the surrounding areas, such as Bustleton an South Philadelphia.